 - Natural Gas – A natural gas fireplace is one that hooks directly into the gas line of your home.
-Typically, a natural gas fireplace isn’t as energy efficient or clean as one that uses propane gas, but it is more convenient since you don’t need to change out a liquid propane canister.
+Typically, a natural gas fireplace isn’t as energy-efficient or clean as one that uses propane gas, but it is more convenient since you don’t need to change out a liquid propane canister.

-- Propane – A propane fireplace is going to burn cleaner to cause less issues with the fresh air oxygen levels within a home.
+- Propane – A propane fireplace is going to burn cleaner to cause fewer issues with the fresh air oxygen levels within a home.
 It is also a lot more efficient.
-Keep in mind, you will need to change out liquid propane canisters from time to time with these fireplaces.
+Keep in mind, that you will need to change out liquid propane canisters from time to time with these fireplaces.

 Gas fireplaces have a variety of different features for safety, visuals, and more.

 - Gas fireplaces have flames that often look very weak.
-Considering they are essentially slightly larger and more complex Bunsen burners, this shouldn’t be a surprise.
+Considering they are slightly larger and more complex Bunsen burners, this shouldn’t be a surprise.

 Here is why you would want electric fireplaces over wood or gas: